sysrich/automation/jenkins-jobs/README.md

 Jobs are single use, exactly one copy of the job will be created.
 This is useful primarily for our nightly jobs.

-Job Templates are multi use, e.g. several projects might consume the a code style job.
+Job Templates are multi use, e.g. several projects might consume a code style job.
 These should be a Job Template.

 Projects are where instances of job templates are created, and applied to a given Git repo.